La Metálica

-La Metálica (born November 13, 1994) is the ring name of a Mexican luchadora enmascarada, or masked female professional wrestler who works for the Mexican professional wrestling promotion Consejo Mundial de Lucha Libre (CMLL) portraying a técnico ("Good guy") wrestling character.
+La Metálica (born November 13, 1994) is the ring name of a Mexican professional wrestler who works for the Mexican promotion Consejo Mundial de Lucha Libre (CMLL) portraying a técnico ("Good guy") wrestling character.
 La Metálica's given name is not a matter of public record, as is often the case with masked wrestlers in Mexico where their private lives are kept concealed from the general public.

 She formerly worked under the name Felina Metálica prior to joining CMLL in 2016.
 She is the incumbent Mexican National Women's Champion, having won the title in December 2018.
 Her name means "The Metallic One" in Spanish, while "Felina Metálica" means "The Metallic Feline".

 Professional wrestling career

+Early career (2009–2016)

-La Metálica's birth name has not been revealed, nor reported on, which is a tradition in Lucha Libre when a wrestler has not been unmasked.
-She made her in-ring debut on May 13, 2009, after having trained under Rocky Santana, Sadico, Judas el Traidor, Terrorista, Negro Navarro, Justiciero and Robin Maravilla for her in-ring career.
-One of her early high profile matches was at the Arena Lopez Mateos 45th Anniversary Show where she, Keira and Sadica defeated Ice Queen, La Hielera and La Vaquerita.
-Her first documented championship match took place on January 26, 2014, on a Toryumon Mexico show as Baby Star successfully defended the North Women's Championship.
-In June 2014, Felina Metálica first won a four-way match, defeating Mystique, Paloma Rouse, and Star Fire, then another four-way match where she defeated Crazy Star, Reina Dorada, and Yuca la Potranquita to win the vacant Producciones Sánchez Women's Championship.
-27 July 2014, Felina Metálica also won the DZ Women's Championship.
-On April 24, 2016, She outlasted La Heronina, Lilith Dark, Star Pink and Zuka to win the Copa WMC Feminil.
+La Metálica's birth name has not been revealed, nor reported on, which is a tradition in Mexico when a wrestler has not been unmasked.
+She made her in-ring debut on May 13, 2009, after having trained under Rocky Santana, Sadico, Judas el Traidor, Terrorista, Negro Navarro, Justiciero and Robin Maravilla.
+One of her early high profile matches was at the Arena Lopez Mateos 45th Anniversary Show on July 8, 2012, where she, Keira and Sadica defeated Ice Queen, La Hielera and La Vaquerita.
+Felina Metálica's first documented championship match took place on January 26, 2014, at a Toryumon Mexico show, unsuccessfully challenging Baby Star for the North Women's Championship.

+After winning a four-way match against Mystique, Paloma Rouse and Star Fire, Metálica defeated Crazy Star, Reina Dorada and Yuca la Potranquita in another four-way match on June 15 to win the vacant Producciones Sánchez Women's Championship.
+On November 1, she unsuccessfully challenged Ludark Shaitan for the Fusion Ichiban Kawai Women's Championship in a coffin match.
+On April 23, 2016, she outlasted La Heronina, Lilith Dark, Star Pink and Zuka to win the Copa WMC Feminil.
+At Casta de Campeones ("Breed of Champions") on July 15, Metálica successfully defended her title in a five-way match against Lady Maravilla, La Magnífica, Zeuxis and Zuzu Divine.